jodal/pyspotify/docs/api/track.rst

         :param set:     If given, set the starred status of the track.
         :type set:      :class:`bool`
         :rtype:         :class:`bool`
-        :returns:       Wether the track is starred or not.
+        :returns:       Whether the track is starred or not.